andyet/Happy.js/README.md

 -Provides a 'scope' input to take in your backbone view's scoped el.

+-Don't revalidate upon blur; do it on submit.

+-Clear out old errors.

 <pre>
 this.$el.find('#id').isHappy({
     unHappy: function() {}, // Callback when validation fails.